purple4reina/sample-apps/django-mysql/edapp/README.md

 Some notes on the differences between what Ed has given us here and what can be downloaded of treeherder from github.

 ### Similarities
+The source for the treeherder app is pretty much the same, just might be a different git HEAD.

 ### Differences
 + It looks like there are some differences in the code itself, I assume due to differing git HEADs